HaydenDekker/finance-cash-flow/README.md

 - **Controls**: Manipulate scenarios to gauge where to tighten.

 ## Testing Strategy
-Initial tests for the `historical averaging` feature:
+Initial tests for the `historical summary` feature:
 - (complete) **Data Import**: Validates CSV import from bank transactions list.
 Validate CSV files can be split into a list of CSV lines as string.
 - (complete) **Category Allocation** Tests categorization.
 Inputs: Transactions without categories (e.g., 'groceries'); outputs: Correctly assigned to Food & Groceries.
 - (complete) **Average Calculation** Interpolate historical spend for set of transactions.
 Check that a reasonable estimate is produced given set of test data.